My Ladye Nevells Booke

 My Ladye Nevells Booke (British Library MS Mus.
-1591) is a music manuscript containing keyboard pieces by the English composer William Byrd, and, together with the Fitzwilliam Virginal Book, one of the most important collections of Renaissance keyboard music.
+1591) is a music manuscript containing keyboard pieces by the English composer William Byrd, and, together with the Fitzwilliam Virginal Book, one of the most important collections of English Renaissance keyboard music.

 Description

 My Ladye Nevells Booke consists of 42 pieces for keyboard by William Byrd, widely considered one of the greatest English composers of his time.
 Although the music was copied by John Baldwin, a singing man from St George's Chapel, Windsor Castle, who was also paid for copying music at the chapel in the 1580s, the pieces seem to have been selected, organised and even edited and corrected by Byrd himself.

 A heavy, oblong folio volume, it retains its original elaborately tooled Morocco binding, stamped with the title, on top of a nineteenth century repair.
 The illuminated coat of arms of the Neville family is on the title page, with the initials "H.N." in the lower left-hand corner.
 There are 192 leaves each consisting of four six-line staves with large, diamond-shaped notes.
 At the end is a table of contents.